truefrontier/laravel-soppy/README.md

-# laravel-soggy
+# laravel-soppy

-This is an opinionated Laravel frontend setup for using [vue-cli](https://cli.vuejs.org) with [vue-soggy](https://github.com/truefrontier/vue-soggy) in a [Laravel](https://laravel.com/) project.
-You can even [run multiple vue-cli projects](https://github.com/truefrontier/laravel-soggy/blob/master/README.md#multiple-vue-cli-projects) (eg. `app` and `admin`).
-You can even [share tailwindcss config](https://github.com/truefrontier/laravel-soggy/blob/master/README.md#share-tailwindcss-assets-too) between the two!
+This is an opinionated Laravel frontend setup for using [vue-cli](https://cli.vuejs.org) with [vue-soppy](https://github.com/truefrontier/vue-soppy) in a [Laravel](https://laravel.com/) project.
+You can even [run multiple vue-cli projects](https://github.com/truefrontier/laravel-soppy/blob/master/README.md#multiple-vue-cli-projects) (eg. `app` and `admin`).
+You can even [share tailwindcss config](https://github.com/truefrontier/laravel-soppy/blob/master/README.md#share-tailwindcss-assets-too) between the two!

 ## What and Why?
-Check out [this article on Medium](https://medium.com/@kevinkirchner/a-ready-to-try-concept-in-response-to-second-guessing-the-modern-web-6946ec4d0598) to get a better understanding why vue-soggy exists.
+Check out [this article on Medium](https://medium.com/@kevinkirchner/a-ready-to-try-concept-in-response-to-second-guessing-the-modern-web-6946ec4d0598) to get a better understanding why vue-soppy exists.

 ## How to setup